himek05/Student-Placement-app/README.md

 - IQ
 - Profile Score

-The API takes three output parameters:
-- Placed or Not Placed

 It returns a prediction indicating whether the student will be placed or not.

 ## Setup Instructions